robocomp/cortex/README.md

 sudo update-alternatives --config g++

 ```
-and select version 11.
-In both g++ and gcc.
-If you have any issue try it with an older version.
+and select version 11 in both g++ and gcc.
+If you have any issues, try it with an older version.

 ### Step 2
 You need the following third-party software: